Hamilton County District Attorney explains why countless residents have been evicted from Budgetel Inn

 "We found out through our children in school, the school called.
 They didn't even tell the people that has the recipes that pay the money for the rooms, they told our children first," said evicted resident, Catheana Britt.

-"There is drug activity constantly on this premisis, in the last year, since January 2022, there have been numerous overdoses, two of which have resulted in fatalities," said Coty Wamp.
+"There is drug activity constantly on this premises.
+In the last year, since January 2022, there have been numerous overdoses, two of which have resulted in fatalities," said Coty Wamp.

 Police calls to the Budgetel make up 35% of their responses to all hotels in East Ridge.